Working with WebAssembly and WASI 0.2 components 2026-05-28

 jco transpile importing.component.wasm -o importing_js

-This default command generates Javascript which tries to import the required interface like so:
+This default command generates Javascript which includes this import:

 import { get } from 'demo:importing/provider';